Fahadkiyani/Car4Rent/README.md

 # Car4Rent
-## Untill recently i have worked on the Following things.
+## Untill now i have worked on the following things.

 1. Home Screen.
    - [x] navigation bar
-   - [x] search bar with seperate city picker
+   - [x] search bar.
+   -search for your car input field
+   -city picker
+   - [x] made a list of all cities in ascending order
    - [x] two horizental lists.
      -you may like: where latest manufectured cars or highly rated cars will be shown.
      -Economical: where cheapest cars will be listed in ascending order.